16 July 2024 | 07:36 am GMT +7

 ASEAN provides an effective platform for investors to utilize and maximize its value chain.

-The varying levels of economic development in ASEAN coupled with each country’s industry specialization allow greater complementation among local and multinational companies (raw material supply and high value chain) and locational complementation between member countries (labor force and natural resources).
-Market-seeking and efficiency-seeking FDIs may leverage on these complementation and increase their involvement in the regional supply chain.
+The varying levels of economic development in ASEAN coupled with each country’s industry specialization allow greater complementation among local and multinational companies (raw material supply and high value chain) and locational complementation between member countries (labour force and natural resources).
+Market-seeking and efficiency-seeking FDIs may leverage on these complementations and increase their involvement in the regional supply chain.

 The practice of finding another ASEAN country to complement current operations has led ASEAN-based investors to deepen their engagements with the region.
 Increasingly, multi-national companies in ASEAN are adopting production strategies that involve horizontal and vertical multi-plant operations in two or more ASEAN countries for strategic and economic reasons.
 The ASEAN production network is used as part of the companies' regional value chain that is within integrated business arrangements and linked with different functions and operations (i.e., marketing, research and development, manufacturing).